CAPFITOGEN3 local mode

 RStudio desktop (please choose the free version): https://rstudio.com/products/rstudio/download/#download

-Be aware that some R packages requireb by CAPFITOGEN3 tools will attempt to install (if not already installed) at the time of using each tool (it may delay the first run of each tool) and the latest version of R may not support older versions of the packages.
+Be aware that some R packages requireb by CAPFITOGEN3 tools will attempt to install (if not already installed) at the time of using each tool (it may delay the first run of each tool) and older version of R may not support these versions of the packages.

 Once these programs are installed, the user must download the set of folders and files from